Pequot Library: Founding

-Community libraries, in the form of book collections and associations of dues-paying members, were common, but often only lasted until the members had read all the books, though with a different model that has contributed to its endurance.
-Through the generosity of donors and support from the Town of Fairfield, Pequot Library is able to offer its programming and resources "free as air to all" in the words of its founders, as an association library that is privately-owned by the Pequot Library Association but functions as a public-serving library.
+Community libraries, in the form of book collections and associations of dues-paying members, were not uncommon.
+However, these groups only lasted until the members had read all the books.
+Through the generosity of donors and support from the Town of Fairfield, Pequot Library is able to offer its programming and resources "free as air to all" in the words of its founders, as an association library that is privately owned by the Pequot Library Association but functions as a public-serving library.